marxspawn/AGP2a/README.md

 # AGP2a
-README docs for final project
+README docs for final project.

-AGP2a - Final Project
+AGP2a - Final Project.

 ### This is group project, all team members must work together and create a single program.
   - Only one team member will need to upload a copy to blackboard.